Austin Johnson (defensive lineman): College career

 "An unheralded prep player from New Jersey who spent as much time on the basketball court as the football field," Johnson redshirted his freshman season, but entered training camp in 2013 eager to make an impact on the defensive line, establishing himself as a candidate to start opposite DaQuan Jones, Penn State's star defensive tackle that season.
 Mentored by Larry Johnson, Jones, and Jordan Hill, Austin Johnson proved himself early in the season, and earned a spot in the rotation at defensive tackle with Jones and Kyle Baublitz.
-At the conclusion of the 2013 season, he was named a member of the freshman all-conference teams by both ESPN.com, and the Big Ten Network.
+At the end of the 2013 season, Johnson was named a member of the freshman all-conference teams by both ESPN.com, and the Big Ten Network.

-Entering his redshirt sophomore season firmly established on the defensive line along with converted defensive end Anthony Zettel.
-He sought to "lead by example"; Penn State defensive coordinator Bob Shoop asserted that he was a consummate Penn State defensive tackle, drawing comparisons to Jones and Jack Crawford, among others.
-The Patriot News columnist Bob Flounders rated him among the most important components to Penn State's team entering the 2014 season.
+Entering his redshirt sophomore season firmly established on the defensive line along with converted defensive end Anthony Zettel, Johnson sought to "lead by example".
+Penn State defensive coordinator Bob Shoop asserted that he was a consummate Penn State defensive tackle, drawing comparisons to Jones and Jack Crawford, among others.
+The Patriot News columnist Bob Flounders rated Johnson among the most important components to Penn State's team entering the 2014 season.
 Early in the season, he did not compile many defensive statistics, but Penn State coach James Franklin commented, "[Johnson is] probably the most athletic 315-pound guy I've been around.
-The thing I like the most about him is every time I see him when he walks in the building or he's out at practice, he's got a huge smile on his face," going onto note that he has the ability to "wreck" an opponent's game.
-He has the ability to draw a double-team from opponents' offensive lines, which frees other defensive linemen, linebackers, and safeties to make plays at the line of scrimmage.
+The thing I like the most about him is every time I see him when he walks in the building or he's out at practice, he's got a huge smile on his face," going onto note that Johnson had the ability to "wreck" an opponent's game.
 Four games into Penn State's season, they had the best rush defense in the country, which Franklin attributed largely to the efforts of Johnson.

-He is majored in business administration at Penn State.
+Johnson majored in business administration at Penn State.

 Professional career

+Pre-draft

-Coming out of Penn State, the majority of scouts and analysts projected Johnson to be a second round pick.
+Coming out of Penn State, most scouts and analysts projected Johnson to be a second round pick.
 He was invited to the NFL Combine and was able to complete all the drills and positional workouts.
 Scouts and representatives from 31 NFL teams attended Penn State's pro day to evaluate Johnson, Christian Hackenberg, Jordan Lucas, Anthony Zettel, Carl Nassib, and eight other prospects.
-He chose to only perform positional drills.
-Johnson was ranked the ninth best defensive tackle by NFLDraftScout.com and ranked the 14th best defensive tackle (80th overall) by Sports Illustrated.
+He chose to only perform positional drills, and Johnson was ranked the ninth best defensive tackle by NFLDraftScout.com and ranked the 14th best defensive tackle (80th overall) by Sports Illustrated.